 He currently oversees the Liberty University Summer Arts Program, which welcomes nearly 200 local and out-of-state students to the campus each summer.
 Similarly, he worked four years as the Summer Arts Coordinator at Regent University where he designed multiple theatre and film camps.
 Mr. Nelson also sits on the board for the Hollywood Youth Theatre, a new children’s theatre company in Burbank, CA.

-He teaches Basic Acting, Basic Acting II, Drama in the Church, Introduction to Motion Picture Directing, and Acting for Film.
-Directing credits include Beauty and the Beast, Oliver!, The Gifts of the Magi, The Odd Couple, Fiddler on the Roof, A Doll's House, Annie Get Your Gun, Big River: The Adventures of Huckleberry Finn, A Christmas Carol, The Civil War, Ragtime and Little Shop of Horrors.
-He has received Kennedy Center American College Theatre Merit Awards for excellence in directing for both Little Shop of Horrors, Ragtime, The Man Who Came To Dinner, and Everyman.
+He teaches Acting I, Acting II, Drama in the Church, Introduction to Motion Picture Directing, and Acting for Film.
+Most recent directing credits include Little Women, Charley's Aunt, and Everyman.
+He has received Kennedy Center American College Theatre Merit Awards for excellence in directing for Little Shop of Horrors, Ragtime, The Man Who Came To Dinner, and Everyman.

-He and his wife, Erica, are overjoyed to be back in Lynchburg with their son, Rhett, to raise their family and reinvest their lives in the department where they met and fell in love.
+He and his wife, Erica, are overjoyed to be back in Lynchburg with their sons, Rhett and Flynn, to raise their family and reinvest their lives in the department where they met and fell in love.

 Barry and his wife Rachel have three girls: Abby, Emma, and Lily.

-Ms. Poch runs the Theatre Office, oversees ticket sales, manages all student workers, and coordinates all events held in the Tower Theater.
-She is also the official Department Accompanist for all classes, auditions, callbackst, etc., and directs the orchestras for all Main Stage academic productions, as well as Alluvion Stage Company productions.
-In 2007, she was awarded the Excellence in Theatre Production award, and has been chosen on several occasions to perform in the Department of Music and Humanities Piano Showcase both as a soloist and accompanist.
-She was also named a University Employee of the Month in July of 2012.
+She also directs the orchestras for all Main Stage academic productions, as well as Alluvion Stage Company productions.
+In 2007, she was awarded the Excellence in Theatre Production award, and has been chosen on several occasions to perform in the School of Music’s Piano Showcase, both as a soloist and an accompanist.
+She was also named a University Employee of the Month in July of 2012 and February of 2014.

-David lives in Lynchburg with his wife, Katelyn Steele, and hopes to soon have a dog.
+David lives in Lynchburg with his wife, Katelyn, and their one year old son, Elijah.

 Mark holds an MFA from Carnegie-Mellon University in Technical Production.
 He has previously held faculty positions in the theatre departments of the University of North Carolina, Greensboro, the University of Florida, and the University of North Carolina, Charlotte.
 His professional credits include the Grove Shakespeare Festival in California, Great Lakes Theatre Festival in Cleveland, Minnesota Opera in Minneapolis, and Sea World of Ohio.
 As a technical director he has over 175 shows to his credit.